kchenturtles/PassionfruitKitchen/content/posts/cheesy-shells.md

 ---
-title: "Four-Cheese Cheesy Shells"
+title: "Cheesy Shells"
 date: 2023-10-02T16:12:43-05:00
 categories: ["dinner", "lunch", "pastas"]
 featured_categories: ["quick & easy", "soups & stews", "one-pot"]
 tags: ["vegetarian", "pescetarian"]
 summary: "This is a pretty awesome mac and cheese recipe.
 It's got tons of flavor, and it uses shell pasta instead of elbow macaroni because shells are the superior shape (I will die on this hill).
 It's extra saucy, because the saucier the better.
-It's salty, cheesy, and has a bit of a kick (adjustable levels!)
-Peak comfort food right here."
+It's salty, cheesy, and has a bit of a kick; peak comfort food right here."
 toc: true
 dropCap: true
 displayInMenu: true